amr080/docs-template/docs/getting-started/token-summary/index.md

 # The CFG Token

-CFG is the native token of Centrifuge, facilitating an onchain governance system that empowers CFG holders to steer Centrifuge’s evolution without reliance on a centralized third party.
-CFG is also used to pay for transactions on Centrifuge Chain.
-All changes to the Centrifuge protocol or the CFG token model described here go through governance proposals and need to be implemented by CFG token holders.
+CFG is the native token of XFT, facilitating an onchain governance system that empowers CFG holders to steer XFT’s evolution without reliance on a centralized third party.
+CFG is also used to pay for transactions on XFT Chain.
+All changes to the XFT protocol or the CFG token model described here go through governance proposals and need to be implemented by CFG token holders.

 ## Governance